-As of 1 January 2015 the regime for qualifying non-resident taxpayers replaces the regime under which non-resident taxpayers could opt to be treated as a resident taxpayer, which was in place up to and including 31 December 2014.
-No transitional rules apply.
-Qualifying non-resident taxpayers of the Netherlands (i.e. individuals who reside in the EU, EEA, Switzerland or the BES islands and who earn 90 per cent of their worldwide income in the Netherlands) will be eligible for personal/ familial deductions, tax credits, et cetera, which are normally only available to Dutch tax residents.
-An advantage of the new legislation is that qualifying non-resident taxpayers will benefit from deductions without becoming liable to tax in the Netherlands on their worldwide income.
-The other benefit is that their deductions etcetera are taken into account in full, and no longer pro rata as under the rules that applied up to and including 31 December 2014 if certain conditions are met.
-However, under the new rules, only residents of the countries indicated above can qualify as qualifying non-resident taxpayers of the Netherlands.
+Qualifying non-resident taxpayers of the Netherlands (i.e. individuals who reside in the EU, EEA, Switzerland or the BES islands and who earn 90 per cent of their worldwide income in the Netherlands) are also eligible for personal/familial deductions, tax credits, et cetera, which are normally only available to Dutch tax residents.
+Qualifying non-resident taxpayers will benefit from deductions without becoming liable to tax in the Netherlands on their worldwide income and their deductions etcetera are taken into account in full.

-Under the provisions of the 30 per cent ruling (see 'Extra territorial costs and the 30 per cent ruling' on page 27), employees who are considered resident taxpayers may opt to be treated as partial non-residents.
+Under the provisions of the 30 per cent ruling (see 'Extraterritorial costs and the 30 per cent ruling' on page 33), employees who are considered resident taxpayers may opt to be treated as partial non-residents.
 'Partial' in this respect implies that they are treated as residents for box 1 and as non-residents for box 2 and box 3 purposes whilst they are entitled to personal deductions and tax credits.